Lane County Court Records

 Oregon law and court rules restrict access to several categories of records:

-Personally identifiable information — such as Social Security numbers and financial account numbers — is also exempt from public disclosure and is redacted from records before release.
-The Oregon Attorney General maintains a catalog of public records exemptions to assist individuals in understanding what information is protected.
+Personally identifiable information such as Social Security numbers and financial account numbers is also exempt from public disclosure and will be redacted from records before release.
+The Oregon Attorney General maintains a catalog of public records exemptions for anyone who wants to understand what information is protected.

 Lane County Criminal Court Records

 Felony and misdemeanor criminal cases are prosecuted in the Lane County Circuit Court.
-The municipal courts within the county handle violations and certain lesser offenses within their respective city limits, while the Lane County Justice Court in Florence adjudicates traffic violations and county code violations.
+Municipal courts within the county handle violations and certain lesser offenses within their city limits, while the Lane County Justice Court in Florence adjudicates traffic violations and county code violations.

 Key Criminal Court Contacts